-In order to truly appreciate the incredible diversity of South Carolina’s waters, a visit to Capers Island is a must.
+In order to truly appreciate the incredible diversity of South Carolina’s waters, a visit to Capers Island, near Charleston is a must.
 The undeveloped barrier island offers incredible ocean views, sandy beaches dotted with petrified trees, and winding tidal creeks visited by dolphins, ospreys, egrets, and more.

 If kayak fishing is your thing, Lake Moultrie is your destination.
 The 60,000 acre lake has swamps and marshes, black water ponds, and large open areas of water.
 Due to the mild climate, the lake doesn’t freeze in winter months, and can be enjoyed all year long.
 The diverse waters, spotted with cypress and tupelo trees, create the perfect habitat for largemouth bass, stripers, and catfish.

 The state’s largest Black Crappie was caught in Lake Moultrie, as was a world-record channel catfish weighing 58 pounds.
 Outfitters are available for half or full-day rentals with fully rigged kayaks including tackle.

 The Little Pee Dee Rivers offers gorgeous scenery, plenty of birds for avian appreciators, and lots of South Carolina’s famous cypress trees.
 Groups report spotting geese, hawks, otters, and mallards.
 Snakes are about, so be careful when disembarking from your kayak.

 If members of your group are beginners, the Little Pee Dee won’t flip them into the drink.
 The river does contain some switchbacks and swift water, but no white water.
 You may also encounter a few obstacles, such as some fallen trees stretching across the river.
 This may be due to the remoteness of the area, which is one of its charms.